openfaas/ofc-bootstrap/USER_GUIDE.md

   * If not using a generated value, set the `github-webhook-secret` literal value with your *Webhook secret* for the GitHub App's
   * Click *Generate a private key*, this will be downloaded to your local computer (if you ever need a new one, generate a new one and delete the old key)
   * Update the `private-key` `value_from` to the path of the GitHub App's private key
+  * Make sure the app is "activated" using the checkbox at the bottom of the github page.

 * For GitLab create a System Hook
   * Leave the `value:` for `gitlab-webhook-secret` blank, or set your own password
   * Update the `## User-input` section including your System Hook's API Token and *Webhook secret*